Big Brother (British TV series): House

-On 2 February 2016, a planning application to Hertsmere Borough Council first revealed that Endemol had applied to build a new extension to the house, which would be its biggest renovation to the house since it was built in 2002.
-The documents teased a second house with another garden, as well as a new exterior set and interview studio.
+On 2 February 2016, a planning application to Hertsmere Borough Council revealed that Endemol had applied to build a new extension to the house, which would be its biggest renovation since it was built in 2002.
+The documents teased a second house with another garden and a new exterior set and interview studio.
 The old eviction set and eye studio were both demolished following the conclusion of Celebrity Big Brother 17.
 It was later announced on 18 March 2016 that permission had been granted with no objections.
 Despite the overall extension, the new outdoor set was smaller than before, holding a capacity of just 400 compared to 470 beforehand.

-From Celebrity Big Brother 19, the other house was referred to as The Task Building making it the house's third task room along with the small and large task room.
+From Celebrity Big Brother 19 in 2017 until the show's cancellation on Channel 5 the following year, "The Other House" used in the seventeenth regular series was referred to as "The Task Building" making it the house's third task room along with the small and large task room.

-In January 2019 (two months after the conclusion of the nineteenth and final series), work began to demolish the house at Elstree Studios.
-On 17 February 2019, former presenter Emma Willis posted a picture to her Instagram showing that demolition work on the house was complete.
+In January 2019, two months after the conclusion of the nineteenth series, work began to demolish the house at Elstree Studios.
+On 17 February 2019, former presenter Emma Willis posted a photo on her Instagram account showing that demolition work on the house was complete.

-It was then announced by ITV that their Bovingdon studios backlot would have the new house.
+Following the announcement of the ITV reboot, speculation began as to where the new house would be built.
+In May 2023, it was confirmed that the house would be located at Garden Studios in North London and included "versatile staging", as well as an "in-house virtual production studio".

+On 17 December 2024, ITV announced that the house would be relocated from Garden Studios to a new site in preparation for the 2025 celebrity series.
+The following month, it was announced that the house would be built at Titan Studios, rendering it the fourth house to be used for the series since the show's inception.